 When you’re happy with the complete gift basket design, it’s time to close the basket, foods, and gifts together with cellophane.
 You can also use shrink wrap to close the gift, but shrink wrap may be difficult at the beginning, so we’ll stick with cello.

 Wrap the cellophane around the gift, close the sides using the Scotch tape, and then tie the bow around the cellophane to enclose everything.

 You’re done – congratulations!

-You’ll find videos that help you create your perfect first gift basket on this site and on the YouTube Gift Basket Business channel.
-You can also learn to turn your gift basket hobby into a gift basket business when you take the online gift basket class.
+You’ll find videos that help you create your perfect first gift basket on the YouTube Gift Basket Business channel.
+You can also learn to turn your gift basket hobby into a gift basket business when you take one of several online gift basket classes.

 Everyone at the party will envy your talent when you show up with that beautiful gift basket.
-What questions do you have about your first time?
+What questions do you have about your first design?